 What is the best course of action to get back in integrity with myself and the universe?”

-Wow, thank you for a great question that so many people can relate to!
+Wow, Harv specifically loves this question that so many people can relate to!

 So… “What’s the best course of action to get back in integrity with myself and the universe?” you ask?